yovnajunglee/site/index.md

 ### Research Projects

 1. *MSc thesis*: Bayesian methods for the analysis of functional data.
-(University of Cape Town) Currently, I am working on the development of Bayesian historical functional linear models to forecast atmospheric pollutants using daily meteorological processes. [(github.com/yovnajunglee/BayesHFLM)](https://github.com/yovnajunglee/BayesHFLM)
+(University of Cape Town) We developed Bayesian historical functional linear models which account for measurement error in the predictor processes to forecast atmospheric pollutants using daily meteorological processes. [(github.com/yovnajunglee/BayesHFLM)](https://github.com/yovnajunglee/BayesHFLM)

 2. *Honours thesis*: Spatial Occupancy Models - Reducing run-times.
 (University of Cape Town)